 Museum of Scottish Railways at Bo’ness

-Parts of the visitor trail to the museum at Bo’ness are unsuitable for wheelchairs, restricting access for wheelchair users to the Museum.
-Alternative vehicle access can be arranged through the Bo’ness station staff.
+Parts of the visitor trail to the museum at Bo’ness may be unsuitable for wheelchairs, restricting access for wheelchair users to the Museum.
 Level access to and around the Museum and disabled toilets.
 Some exhibits are only accessible by steps.

 Portable ramps provide good access for wheelchairs to our specially adapted carriage on branch trains at all stations.
 Please ask train staff if you require anything from the on train buffet and they will be pleased to help.
 There is no disabled toilet on the train.